 How to Apply for a Mortgage After a BankruptcyHow to Apply for a Mortgage After a Bankruptcy

-Now that we’ve established it is possible to get a mortgage after a bankruptcy, let’s look at the steps you must follow to make that happen.
+Now that we’ve established it is possible to get a mortgage after bankruptcy, let’s look at the steps you must follow to make that happen.

 Step 1: Repair Your CreditStep 1: Repair Your Credit